 OUR FOCUS IS ON INFECTION CONTROL AND PREVENTION:

-- We have implemented daily temperature monitoring and symptom screening for all staff and participants.
+- We have daily symptom screening for all participants and visitors.

 - We have emergency preparedness and infection prevention and control plans in place.